Flippzor/Flippzor/README.md

 - 👋 Hi, I’m @Flippzor
 - 👀 I’m interested in HPC
-- 🌱 I’m currently learning Scala for my master thesis
+- 🌱 I’m currently looking for something to do

 <!---